pecheylauren02/mp5_posh_portables/README.md

 ### Testing & Bugs

-The site has been thoroughly tested using both automated and manual testing as well as validation for code, performance & accessibility full test results and details of bugs and their fixes can be found in the [TESTING document](TESTING.md)
+The site has been thoroughly tested using both automated and manual testing as well as validation for code, performance & accessibility full test results and details of bugs and their fixes can be found in the TESTING.md document.

 - - -
 [Go to Top](#posh-portables---a-gaming-accessories-e-commerce-site)